miladrezazadeh/twitter_depression_detection/README.md

 ## Datasets

+We need two types of datasets one with tweets containing depressive characteristic which is obtained from twitter API and the other one with random tweets.

-* Extract more than 20K tweets by using [Twitter API and Tweepy library](https://github.com/miladrezazadeh/twitter_depression_detection/blob/main/notebooks/data_gathering_twitter_API.ipynb).
-The raw data is located in [here](https://github.com/miladrezazadeh/twitter_depression_detection/tree/main/data/raw/scrapped)
+1. Extract more than 20K tweets by using [Twitter API and Tweepy library](https://github.com/miladrezazadeh/twitter_depression_detection/blob/main/notebooks/data_gathering_twitter_API.ipynb).
+The raw data retrieved from Twitter can be find [here](https://github.com/miladrezazadeh/twitter_depression_detection/tree/main/data/raw/scrapped).

+2. Random tweets has been extracted from the [Kaggle datasets](https://www.kaggle.com/ywang311/twitter-sentiment/data).

+* The processed dataset used to train machine learning algorithms can be find [here](https://github.com/miladrezazadeh/twitter_depression_detection/tree/main/data/processed).

 ## Practical Applications